 Select medications may be required to be obtained through a preferred home vendor.
 Access and medical exception requests for use of an alternative vendor must be submitted to the Plan for medical necessity review.
-Pharmacy Table of Contents Main Table of Contents

-• Drugs used in coordination with a medical procedure (including Medicaid)
+Drugs used in coordination with a medical procedure (including Medicaid)